Derived induction and restriction theory: Introduction

 \end{cor}

-For $M\in\sF^{\mathrm{Nil}}$, the minimal integer $n$ satisfying \Cref{thm:fnil-three}, \Cref{it:fnil-ss} is called the \emph{$\sF$-exponent} of $M$.
+For $M\in\sF^{\mathrm{Nil}}$, the minimal integer $n$ satisfying \Cref{thm:fnil-three}\eqref{it:fnil-ss} is called the \emph{$\sF$-exponent} of $M$.
 We include various characterizations of this numerical invariant below.

 We also prove an analog of \Cref{thm:gen-artin} and \Cref{thm:gen-fiso} which involves an \emph{end} rather than an inverse limit over $\sOGF^{op}$.
-This statement is closer to the original statements of Quillen \cite{Qui71b} and Hopkins-Kuhn-Ravenel \cite{HKR00}, and is nontrivial even when $\sF$ is the family of all subgroups.
-For $H \leq G$ and $M$ a $G$-spectrum, we write $M^H$ to denote the $H$-fixed point spectrum of $M$, i.e., the spectrum of maps $G/H_+ \to M$.
+This recovers the original formulas of Quillen \cite{Qui71b} and Hopkins-Kuhn-Ravenel \cite{HKR00}, and is nontrivial even when $\sF$ is the family of all subgroups.
+For $H \leq G$ and $M$ a $G$-spectrum, recall that we write $M^H$ to denote the $H$-fixed point spectrum of $M$, i.e., the spectrum of equivariant maps $G/H_+ \to M$.

-\begin{thmA} Let $R$ be an associative and homotopy commutative $G$-ring spectrum and $X$ a finite-dimensional $G$-CW complex.
+\begin{thmA}[See \Cref{endformula}] Let $R$ be a homotopy commutative $G$-ring spectrum and $X$ a finite $G$-CW complex.
+Assume that $R$ is $\sF$-nilpotent.
 Then the natural map

 has the following two properties: \begin{enumerate} \item $\phi_{\sF} \otimes_{\mathbb{Z}} \mathbb{Z}[1/|G|]$ is an isomorphism. \item The map $\phi_{\sF}$ is a uniform $\cN$-isomorphism and for any prime number $p$, $(\phi_{\sF})_{(p)}$ is a uniform $\cF_p$-isomorphism. \end{enumerate} \end{thmA}